emnikhil/Digital-CV/README.md

 # Digital CV

-This is a personal digital resume and portfolio web app built using Streamlit.
-It showcases skills, experience, projects, certificates, and includes a contact form to reach out directly via email.
+A personal digital resume and portfolio web application built with Streamlit, designed to elegantly showcase skills, professional experience, projects, and certificates.
+It also features an integrated contact form for direct communication via email.

 ![UI](assets/photos/UI.png)